posit-dev/rsconnect-python/README.md

 One common use for the `search` command might be to find the versions of r and python that are currently in use on your RStudio Connect server before a migration.
-This information can be used later to help define a set of content images to be used with remote content execution on Kubernetes.

 ```bash
 # search for all published content and print the unique r and python version combinations